-The Board of Directors formed a Board Risk Committee that consists of three members, responsible for developing and monitoring risk management policies and procedures and assessing the risk profile of the company.
+The Board of Directors formed a Board Risk Committee that consists of three members, responsible for developing and monitoring Risk Management policies and procedures and assessing the risk profile of the Company.

-Kamco Invest's Internal Controls Systems
+Internal Controls Systems

-The Company makes ongoing efforts to enhance its internal controls systems and while doing so, applies the "Four Eyes

-Principles" as follows:
+The Company makes ongoing efforts to enhance its internal controls systems and while doing so, applies the "Four Eyes Principles" as follows:

-- Proper segregation of authorities between the Board and Executive Management, whilst ensuring appropriate checks and balance. - > Segregation of duties to prevent conflicts of interest. - > Maker-checker control and review. - > Multi-layered approvals/authorizations.
+- > Proper segregation of authorities between the Board and Executive Management, whilst ensuring appropriate checks and balance. - > Segregation of duties to prevent conflicts of interest. - > Maker-checker control and review. - > Multi-layered approvals/authorizations.